Docker: a post to my past self

 Docker is a project developped in Go.
 You can see it as a tool to put your apps/code/database/services in containers.
 As a user, containers look like virtual machines you can start and stop quickly.
 In fact, when your image is build, starting/stoping docker containers should only take seconds.

 As a sysadmin

-In fact there is no hypervisor like with a VM.
+In fact there is no hypervisor (that would be present in the case of a VM).
 The term "lightweigt virtualization" is often used, but there is no virtualization.
 The docker-engine manages processes and take care of them, and their isolation.
 The size of a docker image can go from some MB to some hundred of MB.
 The average size is way less than with a VM.
 In fact, it takes less CPU/RAM/Disk than a VM, that is why for the same bare-metal machine, you can get more with docker than with VMs.
 It's like filling a box with rocks or with sand.

 Why is it cool ?

 Docker begins to be widely used today, by dev, devops, Cloud Provider etc. Why ?

 - Easy deployment: Each container has a single configuration file, the Dockerfile, where all the instructions to create the image are located.
 You want to launch your app ?
 Easy!

 - Same prod and dev (if you want): You can have the same environment for the production ans the development, because each part of your project is in a container, which is isolated.
 No more issues like "it worked on my computer!", it is easier to reproduce a bug.

 Creating micro-services architecture: When you want your project to scale up, you have several possibilities for the service, like horizontal scalability.
 But maybe you also want your code to be better organized, so to maintain it, you can develop a micro-services architecture.
 Docker is a very good choice for this approach, whether you use docker-compose when deploying your services when it is a small project, or Kubernetes for a more robust solution.